During Magic Showcase 2021, Mark Rosewater, Magic: The Gathering’s head designer, announced Wizards of the Coast’s latest comedy Un- set, Unfinity.

-What is Magic: The Gathering Unfinity?
+What is MTG Unfinity?

 Magic: The Gathering Unfinity is a top-down designed set that combines Mark Rosewater’s passion for a circus-themed Magic: The Gathering set and art director Dawn Murin’s desire for a retro-science fiction set.